 - LoadingReadyRun did a video featuring four different superheroes showing up to the same ("M"-shaped) signal.
 One who was actually called, and three thinking the caller just got the orientation wrong (for E, W, and 3) and it was for them.

-- Played with in the Batman The Animated Series episode "Legends of the Dark Knight".
+- Played with in the episode "Legends of the Dark Knight".
 Three kids, who have been telling stories up to now about how they think Batman is, stumble on Firefly as he's about to torch a place.
-One of the kids has a homemade Bat Signal flashlight, and shines it through a hole in the ceiling... for a few seconds, before the batteries die.
+One of the kids has a homemade Bat-Signal flashlight, and shines it through a hole in the ceiling... for a few seconds, before the batteries die.
 Batman arrives a few minutes later anyway, and the kid excitedly thinks Bats saw his signal.
 A moment later, Batman tells Firefly that he was tracking him and figured out his pattern.

-- In Joker's Favor, the man who had been blackmailed into being Joker's patsy created a bat-shaped object and moved it back and forth in front of a large window in the hopes of getting Batman to save him.
+- In Joker's Favor, the man who had been blackmailed into being Joker's patsy spotted a crane-mounted replica of Clement Ader's bat-shaped aircraft and moved it back and forth in front of a large window in the hopes of getting Batman to save him.
 Fortunately, Bruce Wayne was driving by the building at the time.

 - Inverted in The Spectacular Spider Man, as Spider-Man uses the belt-mounted Spider-Signal to announce his arrival, as above.

 - Parodied in the cartoon version of The Tick: The Mayor has several superhero signals, and doesn't think much of their effectiveness (especially when he has the Tick's phone number).

 Mayor Blank: Every time we flash the Die Fledermaus signal, he disconnects his phone and leaves town for a week.

 - Played with when Bill Gates shines a Windows logo into the sky to summon a helicopter to pick him up.